 Due to these radio-quiet requirements, it’s not possible to visit the site in person, except during our open day events.
 If you’d like to join the list to be notified of our next open day, please contact us.

 The observatory’s control building houses the ASKAP and MWA correlators, sophisticated computing systems that process the massive pipeline of data that streams from the telescopes.

 ASKAP’s 36 antennas send analog radio signals via optical fibers to the building where they are digitised, processed to form 36 beams from each antenna, and combined to turn all the 36 antennas into one giant telescope.
 The MWA correlator uses off-the-shelf fast computing hardware to combine signals from 512 tiles of antennas.

-Massive steel doors at the entrance to the control building form an airlock to ensure that the radio frequency emissions from the computers inside can’t escape outside to pollute the pristine radio-quiet environment of the MRO.
+Massive steel doors at the entrance to the control building form an airlock to ensure that the radio frequency emissions from the computers inside can’t escape outside to pollute the pristine radio-quiet environment of the observatory.
 The building also houses chillers that extract waste heat from the correlators and transfer it to a large bore-field, making use of the cooler temperatures underground.

-CSIRO is designing a new control building to house the SKA-Low correlator which will process the telescope data and send it to the Pawsey Supercomputing Centre, in Perth for imaging.
+CSIRO is designing a new control building to house the SKA-Low correlator which will process the telescope data and send it to the Pawsey Supercomputing Research Centre, in Perth for imaging.

-Powering the MRO
+Powering the observatory

 CSIRO has built a dedicated off-grid solar-hybrid power station consisting of a 1.85 MW solar array, a lithium-ion battery that can store 2.5 MWh of electrical energy, and four diesel generators.
 It is the world’s first hybrid-renewable facility to power a large remote astronomical observatory.
 It was built by Horizon Power and Energy Made Clean (EMC) in partnership with CSIRO.